 Smith is a respected technology leader and force for social change.
 She's spearheaded efforts to support innovators and change-makers, bring more diversity to the workplace, and combat bias against underrepresented groups.
 She's also personally broken boundaries through her work with General Magic, PlanetOut, and the U.S. government.

-Megan Smith FAQs
+Megan Smith FAQ

 What is Megan Smith famous for?

 Smith is famous for her long, consistent career as a technology leader and entrepreneur.
-She was CEO of the groundbreaking LGBTQ+ community PlanetOut, a vice president at Google, and the first female CTO for the United States under President Obama.
+She was CEO of the groundbreaking LGBTQ+ community PlanetOut, a vice president at Google, and the first female CTO for the United States under former President Obama.
 She also co-founded the Malala Fund, UN Solutions Summit, and Shift7, where she currently serves as CEO.

 What did Megan Smith do?

 Smith has a long list of professional and personal accomplishments.
-Prior to her tenure as U.S. CTO, she contributed to early smartphone technology while working at General Magic, she grew the outreach of PlanetOut by 10 times, and she oversaw the acquisition of Google Earth and Google Maps.
-She also co-created Google's Women Techmakers program and Google's think-tank initiative, Solve for X. In 2012 and 2013, Out magazine included Smith in its list of the 50 most powerful LGBTQ people in the U.S.
+Prior to her tenure as U.S. CTO, she contributed to early smartphone technology while working at General Magic, grew PlanetOut's outreach tenfold, and oversaw the acquisition of Google Earth and Google Maps.

 Who was the first female CTO of the United States?

 Megan Smith was the first female CTO of the United States, serving from September 2014 to January 2017.
 In that role, she led a team charged with moving the country forward through tech policy, data, and innovation.
-Aneesh Chopra and Todd Park preceded Smith in the CTO position, which was created in 2009.
+Aneesh Chopra and Todd Park preceded Smith in the CTO position, created in 2009.